Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Moduli of polarized hyper-Kähler varieties

 Different from the case of K3 surfaces, the moduli stack $\scF_{d}$ is not necessarily (geometrically) connected.
 In practice, as there are only finitely many connected components, we may work with a connected component of the moduli stack $\scF_{d}$ or $\widetilde{\scF}_d$ each time.

-\begin{remark} It is also natural to consider the moduli stack of polarized hyper-K\"ahler varieties of degree $d$ of a given deformation type, which occurs as a union of some geometric connected components of $\scF_d$.
-However, we do not know whether such stack is defined over $\QQ$, as it is unclear to us whether the hyper-K\"ahler varieties in a connected component of $\scF_{d}$ are deformation equivalent.
-Instead, one can consider the moduli stack $\scF_{M,d}$ of polarized hyper-K\"ahler varieties of a given $\widehat{\ZZ}$-numerical type $M$ (Section \ref{subsec:DeformationType}), this will be a substack of $\scF_d$ defined over $\QQ$ as $M$ is stable under the $\Gal(\overline{\QQ}/\QQ)$-action.
+\begin{remark} It is also natural to consider the moduli stack of polarized hyper-Kähler varieties of degree $d$ of a given deformation type, which is a union of some geometric connected components of $\scF_d$.
+However, we do not know whether such stack is defined over $\QQ$, as it is unclear to us whether the hyper-Kähler varieties in a connected component of $\scF_{d}$ are deformation equivalent.
+Instead, one can consider the moduli stack $\scF_{M,d}$ of polarized hyper-Kähler varieties of a given $\widehat{\ZZ}$ numerical type $M$ (Section \ref{subsec:DeformationType}), this will be a substack of $\scF_d$ defined over $\QQ$ as $M$ is stable under the $\Gal(\overline{\QQ}/\QQ)$-action.
 In this way, we can view $\Sha_{M,d}(F,R)$ as a subset of isomorphism classes in $\scF_{M,d}(F)$. \end{remark}